Variable-preconditioned transformed primal-dual method for generalized Wasserstein Gradient Flows: Introduction

 Recently, a novel structure-preserving approach based on minimizing movements \cite{DeGiorgi} for \eqref{Wasserstein gradient flow} with respect to the generalized Wasserstein distances has been developed for linear \cite{carrillo2022primal}, concave quadratic \cite{carrillo2024structure} and general nonlinear mobilities \cite{deng2025PDFB}.
 For the generalized Wasserstein gradient flows \eqref{Wasserstein gradient flow}, the celebrated JKO scheme \cite{jordan1998variational} approximates the solution $\rho^{k}$ at $t = k\tau$ by solving the following minimization

-where the minimizer always exists for suitable step size $\tau$ \cite{Ambrosio2005Gradient}, and the temporal discrete sequence $\{\rho^k\}$ weakly converges to the solution of \eqref{Wasserstein gradient flow} with linear \cite{jordan1998variational} and concave mobilities \cite{Carrillo2010NonlinearMobility,lisini2012cahn} as $\tau\rightarrow 0$.
+where $d_{\mathcal{W}_m}$ is the generalized Wasserstein distance induced by the mobility $M(\rho)$.
+It has been proved that the minimizer of \eqref{JKO} always exists for suitable step size $\tau$ \cite{Ambrosio2005Gradient}, and the temporal discrete sequence $\{\rho^k\}$ weakly converges to the solution of \eqref{Wasserstein gradient flow} with linear \cite{jordan1998variational} and concave mobilities \cite{Carrillo2010NonlinearMobility,lisini2012cahn} as $\tau\rightarrow 0$.
 By utilizing the Benamou-Brenier dynamic formulation of transport distances \cite{benamou2000computational,Dolbeault2009NewTransport}, the scheme \eqref{JKO} can be further reframed as a convex optimization problem subject to linear PDE constraints.
 Specifically, by introducing the transport dynamics with an auxiliary time variable $s\in\left[0, 1\right]$, the squared distance between two measures $\rho\left(\cdot, 0\right)$ and $\rho\left(\cdot, 1\right)$ in the Wasserstein space is defined as the minimal total kinetic energy $\Phi$ along the optimal transport geodesic connecting them